OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 end

-subgraph OC ["OpenClaw Gateway (Background)"]
+subgraph OC ["OpenClaw Gateway (optional, long-term)"]

 HB["Heartbeat (every 30min)"]